KeisukeYamashita/go-ethrpc/README.md

 Then write in your endpoint in this file.

 Finally run your test.
-It will pass if your bitcoin node is setted up correctly.
+It will pass if your ethereum node is setted up correctly.

 ```
 GO_ENV=test go test ethrpc